Yorko/mlcourse.ai/book/topic03/assignment03_decision_trees.md

 **Dataset description:**

-[Dataset](http://archive.ics.uci.edu/ml/machine-learning-databases/adult) UCI Adult (no need to download it, we have a copy in the course repository): classify people using demographical data - whether they earn more than \$50,000 per year or not.
+[Dataset](http://archive.ics.uci.edu/ml/machine-learning-databases/adult) UCI Adult (no need to download it, we have a copy in the course repository): classify people using demographic data - whether they earn more than \$50,000 per year or not.

 Feature descriptions: